-[The Academy Governing Body will meet to consider and decide on the reinstatement of a suspended or permanently excluded pupil within 15 school days of receiving the notice of the suspension or exclusion if:
+The Exclusion Panel will consider the reinstatement of a suspended or permanently excluded pupil within 15 academic days of receiving the notice of the suspension or permanent exclusion if:

-- The exclusion is permanent. - It is a suspension which would bring the pupil's total number of days of suspension to more than 15 in a term. - It would result in a pupil missing a public examination.
+- The exclusion is permanent - It is a suspension which would bring the pupil's total number of days of suspension to more than 15 in a term - It would result in a pupil missing a public examination

 Where the pupil has been suspended, and the suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, the Academy Governing Body must consider any representations made by parents.
-However, it is not required to arrange a meeting with parents, and it cannot direct the Headteacher to reinstate the pupil.
+However, it is not required to arrange a meeting with parents and it cannot direct the Headteacher to reinstate the pupil.

-Where the pupil has been suspended for more than 5 days but less than 16 days in a single term, and the parents make representations to the board, the Academy Governing Body will consider and decide on the reinstatement of a suspended pupil within 50 days of receiving notice of the suspension.
-If the parents do not make representations, the board is not required to meet, and it cannot direct the Headteacher to reinstate the pupil.
+Where the pupil has been suspended for more than 5 days, but less than 16 days, in a single term, and the parents make representations to the board, the Academy Governing Body will consider and decide on the reinstatement of a suspended pupil within 50 days of receiving notice of the suspension.
+If the parents do not make representations, the board is not required to meet and it cannot direct the Headteacher to reinstate the pupil.

-Where a suspension or permanent exclusion would result in a pupil missing a public exam or National Curriculum test, the Academy Governing Body will, as far as reasonably practicable, consider and decide on the reinstatement of the pupil before the date of the exam or test.
-If this is not practicable, the Academy Governing Body may consider the suspension or permanent exclusion and decide whether or not to reinstate the pupil.
+Where a suspension or permanent exclusion would result in a pupil missing a National Curriculum test, the Academy Governing Body will, as far as reasonably practicable, consider and decide on the reinstatement of the pupil before the date of the test.
+If this is not practicable, a sub-committee of the Academy Governing Body may consider the suspension or permanent exclusion and decide whether or not to reinstate the pupil.